 Owner, Instructor, and Choreographer

-Jacqueline Warden began her belly dance career in 2000, when she began studying under noted international dance instructor and performer, Maria Barannco.
+Jacqueline Lemoine began her belly dance career in 2000, when she began studying under noted international dance instructor and performer, Maria Barannco.
 Jacqueline gained an instant appreciation, talent, and what some might call an obsession, with Middle Eastern dance.

 She has trained extensively in Egyptian, Turkish, Lebanese, American Cabaret, and Fusion techniques.
 Jacqueline teaches her students not only the rich history and various styles of belly dance, but also the physiology behind the dance’s serpentine moves.